Saraniyalakshmi/Project1/README.md

 OrangeHRM is web based system to maintain employee database.
 This projects uses selenium to automate the testing of Login and PIM module.
 Test cases are executed using pytest

+- orangehrm/orangehrm.py has implementation of selenium of code to automate the testing of login/PIM modules
+- tests/test_orangehrm.py Test cases written using pytest

 ## Getting Started

 ### Dependencies